Scrumplesplunge/cppnotes/basic-syntax.md

     int* x, y;

-does not declare two pointers to ints.
+does not declare two pointers to `int`.
 Instead, it declares `x` as a pointer to `int`, and `y` as an `int`.
 The position of the spaces is entirely insignificant and this is probably more easy to understand when it is written as: